paulobsouza/paulobsouza/README.md

 - hi, I’m @paulobsouza.
 - I’m interested in learning a little about everything.
-- I’m currently learning front-end technologies.
+- I’m currently learning front-end technologies, but i have prefer for back-end technologies and data science.
-- how to reach me? also i don't know.
+- how to reach me? i also don't know.

 <!---
 paulobsouza/paulobsouza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.